UPPS No. 01.03.01

-Ultimate responsibility for the assignment and reassignment of space rests with the president upon recommendation of the Campus Facilities Planning Committee and President’s Cabinet.
+Ultimate responsibility for the assignment and reassignment of space rests with the president, upon recommendation of the Facilities Committee and President’s Cabinet.

-The Campus Facilities Planning Committee (Facilities Committee) is chaired by the associate vice president for Finance and Support Services Planning (AVPFSSP) and consists of faculty, staff, and students as identified in the Roster of Councils and Committees.
-The Facilities Committee meets the first Friday of each month.
-The Committee is charged with:
+The Facilities Committee is chaired by the associate vice president for Finance and Support Services Planning (AVPFSSP) and consists of faculty, staff, and students as identified in the Roster of Councils, Committees, and Teams.
+The Facilities Committee meets the first Friday of each month and is charged with:

-recommending, with the assistance of an architect appointed by the Board of Regents, to the provost, President’s Cabinet and president, updates to the Campus Master Plan;
+recommending, with the assistance of an architect to the provost, President’s Cabinet and president, updates to the Campus Master Plan;

-recommending, to the provost, President’s Cabinet and president annually, updates to the Higher Education Assistance Funds (HEAF) table and related construction timelines;
+recommending to the provost, President’s Cabinet and president, annually, updates to the Higher Education Funds (HEF) table and related construction timelines;

-recommending, to the provost, President’s Cabinet, and president, space allocations and reallocations, space renovations, changes to the primary function of a room, access to facilities, new building sites, surveys, and appeals for new space from campus and non-campus related groups;
+recommending to President’s Cabinet officers, and president, space allocations and reallocations, space renovations, changes to the primary function of a room, access to facilities, new building sites, surveys, and appeals for new space from campus and non-campus related groups;

 reviewing and recommending to the provost increased utilization of classrooms and class labs; and